 Another visualization available in that same map allows the viewer to see which state made the most progress toward ending homelessness since 2007.
 By selecting “Total Homeless” for the “Population Filter” and “Percent Change from 2007” for the “Count or % Change Filter” it quickly becomes clear that Michigan has made a 70% decrease in their overall homeless population since 2007.

-Writing narrative for all the possibilities in that one interactive map visualization would take many pages of text.
+Writing a narrative for all the possibilities in that one interactive map visualization would take many pages of text.
 The visualization saves the viewer large amounts of time, and helps keep them engaged on the most important shifts and trends.

 A Vision for Data